-In this Evansville, IN home, the source of the moisture took several months to discover and by that time, the mold growth was explosive!
+Mold is never a good thing.
+Sometimes, it's caused by a flooding crawlspace, increased groundwater, and other easy to combat issues.
+Other times, the source of the moisture feeding the mold is a bit harder to detect.
+In this Corydon, KY home, the source of the moisture took several months to discover and by that time, the mold growth was explosive!
 The problem began with a small leak in the line coming out from the washing machine.
 It was a dripping that traveled along the pipe and was virtually undetectable because it was happening within the walls.
 After time, the surrounding area was so moist that the drywall collapsed upon itself at a touch.
 The surrounding carpet and pad, subfloor, and pipes were all covered in a thick layer of mold.

 As you can see in the before picture, the mold was growing all over the area, which was hidden beneath the house and was only visible in the crawlspace.
 It wasn't until a design specialist from Healthy Spaces took a look at the crawlspace that the damage was finally revealed.
 It's suspected that the leak had been occurring for at least 9 months before it was severe enough to be detected.

 The after photo shows the amazing difference that the mold remediation team at Healthy Spaces created.
-They treated the affected area with a chemical to kill the mold, then thoroughly scrubbed every surface to remove the spores and dead mold.
+They treated the affected area with Biocide and Forticell to kill the mold, then thoroughly scrubbed every surface to remove the spores and dead mold.
 After removing the debris, they made sure the leak had been resolved and were able to repair any damage from the mold in the subfloor.

 The crawl space in this Evansville, IN home was not a place you wanted to be.
 It was wet and growing mold, giving the are an overall damp feeling.
 Since crawl spaces are the lowermost points of a home, the "Stack Effect" explains that air flows in your home from top to bottom, meaning that the mold in the crawl space can be easily breathed in by those upstairs, causing a serious problem.